-Brazilian Butt Lift (BBL) Surgery: Everything You Need to Know
+Brazilian Butt Lift (BBL) Surgery: Everything You Need

 A Brazilian buttock is a fuller and plump backside.
 Brazilian butt lift is a popular cosmetic procedure that involves the transfer of fat to help create more fullness in your backside.
 Exercise and diet cannot alone help achieve a tight bum.
 However, a Brazilian Buttock lift enables you to get an hourglass-shaped figure with more prominent buttocks.